5 Characters, Glyphs, and Writing Modes

 These guidelines will help you proceed once you have identified a given graphical unit as either a variant or an unencoded character.
 Determining this will require knowledge of the contents of the document that you have.
 The first case will be called annotation of a character, while the second case will be called adding of a new character.
 How to handle graphical units that represent variants will be discussed below (5.3 Annotating Characters) while the problem of representing new characters will be dealt with in section 5.4 Adding New Characters.

-While there is some overlap between these requirements, distinct specialized markup constructs have been created for each of these cases as explained in section 5.2 Markup Constructs for Representation of Characters and Glyphs below.
-The following sections will then proceed to discuss how to apply them to the problems at hand, discussing annotation of existing characters in section 5.3 Annotating Characters and finally creation of new ones in 5.4 Adding New Characters.
+While there is some overlap between these requirements, distinct specialized markup constructs have been created for each of these cases.
+These constructs are presented in section 5.2 Markup Constructs for Representation of Characters and Glyphs below.

 5.2 Markup Constructs for Representation of Characters and Glyphs

 An XML document can, in principle, contain any defined Unicode character.
-The standard allows these characters to be represented either directly, using an appropriate encoding (UTF-8 by default), or indirectly by means of numeric character references (NCR), such as
+The standard allows these characters to be represented either directly, using an appropriate encoding (UTF-8 by default), or indirectly by means of a numeric character reference (NCR), such as

 Ä (A-umlaut).
 The encoder can also restrict the range of characters which are represented directly in a document (or part of it) by adding a suitable encoding declaration.
 For example, if a document begins with the declaration